MatthewBenjamin/nm-front-end-challenge/README.md

 Note, be sure to deploy to localhost when accessing a local copy.
 Otherwise certain application components will not load.
 See [here](https://docs.python.org/2/library/simplehttpserver.html) for info on setting up a local server.

 ## Tests
-1. Make sure you have an updated build in the build directory (see above)
-2. To run tests, open tests/SpecRunner.html in a browser
+To run tests, simply open tests/SpecRunner.html in a browser

 ## Directories